What does “Oath Ceremony” mean?

 Consider contacting an immigration attorney if you cannot attend an appointment, do not understand the notice, or the requested action affects your eligibility.

-Applicants typically wait 21 days before the next update after this status.
+Most applicants wait approximately 21 days before the next update after this status.
+Actual times vary by service center and case type.

 Got a different USCIS status message?
 Paste it below for a plain-English explanation.